Dollar General Corporation (DG) Shares Down Despite Recent Market Volatility

-Dollar General Corporation (NYSE: DG)’s stock price has decreased by -0.46 compared to its previous closing price of 216.80. but the company has seen a -1.59% decline in its stock price over the last five trading sessions.
-Barron’s reported on 02/23/23 that Dollar General Stock Falls as Retailer Cuts Forecasts, Citing Winter Storm
+Dollar General Corporation (NYSE: DG)’s stock price has decreased by -1.54 compared to its previous closing price of 212.09.
+Despite this, the company has seen a fall of -3.36% in its stock price over the last five trading days.
+The Wall Street Journal reported on 03/16/23 that Dollar General to Boost Spending on Staffing Levels

 Is It Worth Investing in Dollar General Corporation (NYSE: DG) Right Now?

-The price-to-earnings ratio for Dollar General Corporation (NYSE: DG) is above average at 21.07x.
-The 36-month beta value for DG is also noteworthy at 0.33.
-There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 5 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”
+Dollar General Corporation (NYSE: DG) has a higher price-to-earnings ratio of 19.56x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.33.
+Analysts have mixed views on the stock, with 16 analysts rating it as a “buy,” 4 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored